petrarca95/Notes/topics/Udemy/The Ultimate MySQL Botcamp/Sec1_2_Intro_Installation.md

 - Note no entry was inserted
 - I believe this happens only if strict mode is on `For data entry into a NOT NULL column that has no explicit DEFAULT clause, if an INSERT or REPLACE statement includes no value for the column [and if] strict SQL mode is enabled, an error occurs ..`
+- If strict mode is not on, i believe a warning will be logged

 ![](assets/markdown-img-paste-20191222203908450.png)